stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 ### diagnose

-Calls cmdstan's `diagnose` executable passing in the names of the per-chain output files stored in the `sampler_runset` object.
+Calls CmdStan's `diagnose` executable passing in the names of the per-chain output files stored in the `sampler_runset` object.
 If there are no diagnostic messages, prints message that no problems were found.